yalamanchilivahini5/vsdtclpowertool/README.md

 Steps to run TCL co
 1. Save the code in TCL format with .tcl extension
 2. Open the command promt and change current directory to the directory where files are there.
 For example  `cd D:\TCL Documents`
-4. To run in ubuntu open terminal.
+4. To run in ubuntu open terminal `Applications -> Terminal`.
 3. Run `tclsh powercaladder.tcl`

 <img src= "https://user-images.githubusercontent.com/66675990/84500623-8b654180-acd2-11ea-8de4-231f08158b59.JPG" width ="300">